derekcavaliero/gtm-adapters/README.md

 ## Styles & Conventions
 **These are opinionated style preferences for the sake of maintaining this repository.** Each adapter should be easy to configure to your own preferences if the default formats do not match your specific implementation requirements.

+### Indentation
+GTM uses a tab size = 2 spaces when formatting code.
+In order to keep the indentation in-line with the code editor - adapters in this repo will use a tab size of 2 spaces.

 ### dataLayer Global
 It is assumed that the website/appication is using the default `window.dataLayer` global.
 Changing the default dataLayer global variable is uncommon.
 However, if the dataLayer *has* been customized, the adapters will not work without modifying the dataLayer references in each script.
 ### dataLayer Event Names